How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 11Should I use storage when staging a home for sale?

-Yes — temporary staging storage makes sense.
+Yes, temporary staging storage can make sense.
 Empty closets and clear counters help buyers imagine themselves in the space.
-Use storage for 4–8 weeks while the house is on the market, not indefinitely.
+Use storage for 4-8 weeks while the house is on the market, not indefinitely.

 Question 12How do I decide what goes in storage vs. what goes to the new house?

 If it doesn’t have a specific place in your new home, it goes in storage temporarily or it goes entirely.
 Storage for staging purposes is legitimate.
-Storage as indefinite indecision is expensive.
+Storage as indefinite indecision gets expensive.